zsvoboda/epic_demo/README.md

 ## Environment Details

-- Windows users are authenticated against Active Directory.
+- All users are authenticated against Local users and groups.
 - Epic servers use low-numbered UIDs/GIDs (e.g., 1000, 1001, 1002).
 - Users on Epic servers interact via a text-based menu in the Epic application, with backend operations performed by Epic daemons using similarly low-numbered UIDs (e.g., 1000, 1001).

+**NOTE**: This demo uses FlashArray local users and groups for authentication purposes.
+If needed, Active Directory can be used for authentication without impacting functionality.
 ---

 ## Demo Introduction

-This demo showcases two different scenarios:

-- **Authenticated access:** Windows users authenticate against Active Directory.
-- **Anonymous access:** The SMB share allows anonymous access.

 ### File System and Managed Directory Setup

-The demo creates a file system called `fs_epic` with a managed directory called `md_epic_exchange`.
+The demo creates a file system called `epic_file_system` with a managed directory called `epic_managed_directory`.

 See the [`./bin/fa/fa_setup.sh`](./bin/fa/fa_setup.sh) script for more details.